oluwayemisi1/World_Suicide_Rate_Analysis/README.md

 6. Findings and Recommendation

 ## Aim
-my Aim of doing this project is to get valuable and meaningful insight of how the Suicide Rate has increased or decreased across the countries listed.
+My aim of doing this project is to get valuable and meaningful insight of how the Suicide Rate has increased or decreased across the countries listed.

 # Resources and code  used for this project
-** The dataset i used was gottem from Kaggle, which includes (27820 Rows and 10 Columns) and the columns were made of
+** The dataset i used was gottem from Kaggle, which includes (27820 Rows and 10 Columns) and the columns were made of:
-* Country : The number of
+* Country
 * year
 * sex
 * age
-* generation :
+* generation
 * suicides_no : The number of suicide.
 * population : the Total number of people.
 * suicides/100k pop: The number of the death by suicide for a total 100.00 deaths